apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: The body is not a positive integer neither an unlimited value (-1).
  - 404: The user does not exist
  - 409: The requested restriction can’t be enforced right now.
- - 500: Internal server error - Something went bad on the server side.

 ### Getting the quota count for a user